Recognizing text in image archives in Yandex Vision OCR

 - Fee for VM computing resources and disks (see Yandex Compute Cloud pricing).

-- Fee for data storage in a bucket and operations with data (see Object Storage pricing).
+- Fee for data storage in a bucket and data operations (see Object Storage pricing).

 - Fee for using a dynamic or static public IP address (see Yandex Virtual Private Cloud pricing).